 At its furthermost point the route turns South for a short stretch and then East back along another spectacular Drainage Channel for about 4km before finding its way out of the mountains for a runnable section South before joining back up with the Lite route about 1km before the Old Haunted Farmhouse and welcome refreshments at Checkpoint and Water Table 2.
-From the Farmhouse is a stretch of some of the most runnable trackless wilderness possible where even after some tough desert trails runners will be tempted to push for some kind of pace PB’s as they fly through the desert slightly downhill for a few km back to and along the River, followed by some much appreciated recovery time in the Rubber Duck as it ferries everybody back across the river.
-The final couple of km hold a bit of a sting with the route following the most direct path back to the Rest Camp and taking runners into and out of a couple of dramatic mini-gorges where absolute concentration is a necessity.
-The last few hundred meters will be on tar and downhill, allowing for the perfect ultrarunner sprint finish.
+From the Farmhouse is a stretch of some of the most runnable trackless wilderness possible, where even after some tough trails runners will be tempted to push for some kind of pace PB’s as they fly through the desert slightly downhill for a few km back to and along the River.
+They will then exit the Park and can race the final short stretch of Jeep track back to the welcome sight of the Day One Finish Line.

 Day Two starts at first light at the conveniently located Race Village at the campsite in the awesome Augrabies Falls National Park Rest Camp.
 Runners will head out of the camp and immediately into the desert, with the first section heading out onto the famous Klipspringer Hiking Trail along the top of the Canyon.
 While fairly flat overall, the terrain is technical, rocky and demanding.
 Good concentration skills and tough ankles will be a big advantage.
 A number of dry river beds and gullies add to the interest and provide a good opportunity to get those climbing muscles working properly.